Studio 10: Television ratingsStudio 10s first broadcast rated low, averaging only 61,000 viewers nationally, behind its rivals The Morning Show and Mornings. These figures dropped dramatically within weeks.

 In an effort to build ratings, unlike its rivals, Studio 10 remained on air for the entirety of the summer 2013/14 period.
-This strategy worked, and its viewership numbers over the summer period increasing slowly, allowing the show to average a respectable 50,000 viewers by April 2014.
-These ratings caused 10 CEO Hamish McLennan to state that the show is "performing well" and subsequently was not axed along with its lead in Wake Up in May 2014.
+This strategy worked, and its viewership numbers over the summer period increasing slowly, allowing the show to average 50,000 viewers by April 2014.
+These ratings caused 10 CEO Hamish McLennan to state that the show was "performing well" and subsequently was not axed along with its lead in Wake Up in May 2014.

 Following the axing of Wake Up, Studio 10 suffered a brief decline in ratings, before quickly improving its ratings.

 In 2015, average ratings increased against their commercial counterparts.
-The show averaged 79,000 from January to March 2016, up 39% year-on-year.

-Studio 10 defeated second placed Today Extra in October 2016 for the first time ever.
+The show averaged 79,000 from January to March 2016, up 39% year-on-year.Studio 10 defeated second placed Today Extra in October 2016 for the first time.
 The show continued to pose high ratings throughout 2017, and achieved a 15.8% audience share in that year, up 6.5% since 2014.

 However after continued reports of tension amongst the show's cast, and the departure of Buttrose and Rowe, the show's ratings declined in 2018.
 This trend continued in 2019 and 2020, with Studio 10 often rating less than 50,000 viewers.
-Since the 2020 revamp, the shows numbers now hover at around 30,000 - 33,000 viewers, often dipping to 20,000.
+Since the 2020 revamp, the shows numbers hovered at around 30,000 - 33,000 viewers, often dipping to 20,000.